 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

 Corrective Services NSW continues to have a variety of risk management measures in place to decrease the chance of COVID-19 entering our centres.
 It is vital that all visitors adhere to the COVID-19 visit rules to shield themselves, inmates and our staff from being exposed to, getting infected or re-infected with COVID-19.
 COVID-19 remains a serious health risk, particularly for those who are vulnerable and for those who have previously been infected with COVID-19.

 REMINDER: Please do not attend an in-person visit if you have any COVID-19 or flu-like symptoms.
 Video visits will remain available at all correctional centres.

 From 27 March 2023, visitors will not be required to participate in Rapid Antigen Screening (RAS) testing as a condition of entry to NSW correctional centres.

 For operational reasons, some centres might cancel their visits at short notice, or might not operate visits.
 We encourage all our visitors to contact the centre they intend to visit prior to travel to confirm the visit, and for advice on your arrival time.

-We will continue to review the impact of Phase 4 in consultation with NSW Health.
+We will continue to review visit conditions in consultation with NSW Health.
 If no issues are identified, we will seek approval to move to less restrictive conditions.